Petrocurrency: World War II to 1970

 After WWII, international oil prices were for some time based on discounts or premiums relative to that for oil in the Gulf of Mexico.

-After the Bretton Woods conference in the year 1944, the UK and its allies discontinued linking their currencies with gold; however, the US dollar continued to be pegged to gold, at $35 per ounce -- from 1941 to 1971.
+After the Bretton Woods conference in the year 1944, the UK and its allies discontinued linking their currencies with gold; however, the US dollar continued to be pegged to gold, at $35 per ounce—from 1941 to 1971.

 1970 to 2000

 President Nixon cancelled the fixed-rate convertibility of US dollars to gold in 1971.
 In the absence of fixed value convertibility to gold, compared to other currencies, the US dollar subsequently deteriorated in value for several years, making fixed USD to local currency exchange rates unsustainable for most countries.

 Since the agreements of 1971 and 1973, OPEC oil is generally quoted in US dollars, sometimes referred to as petrodollars.

-In October 1973, OPEC declared an oil embargo in response to the United States' and Western Europe's support of Israel in the Yom Kippur War.
+In October 1973, six OPEC member countries (Saudi Arabia, Kuwait, Abu Dhabi, Qatar, Libya, and Algeria) declared an oil embargo on the United States and the Netherlands.
+This was in response to the United States' and Western Europe's support of Israel in the Yom Kippur War.